HGboda/AlgorithmTrading/README.md

 # Stock Quantitative Development, Algorithm Trading System Software

 This is Quantitative Algorithm Trading System and this system has web scraping, Data management, Data Analysis(Big Data, Machine Learning, Stock simulation Result).
+This software is designed for low latency trading program.

 A. Data Scraping
 -----------------